 Here’s the performance comparison of VDY vs XEI from VDY’s inception to the end of February 2021.
 We see Vanguard’s VDY extend its lead over iShares XEI.

-VDY has a slim lead over the market, using iShares XIC as a benchmark.
+VDY has a lead over the market, using iShares XIC as a benchmark.
 As we discussed in the Canadian dividend ETFs in 2020, the dividend funds lost ground to TSX Composite largely thanks to Shopify.
 That wonderful Canadian tech success story delivered gains of 178% in 2020.
+Of course, that Shopify outperformance came to an end.
+The markets have a history of returning to an appreciation of real earnings – often reflected by a strong and growing dividend.

-But those dividend funds are charging back in 2021 as earnings yields and dividends are back in favour.
-We are also seeing a sector shift with financials and energy leading the charge.
+Those dividend funds are charged back in 2021 as earnings yields and dividends were back in favour.
+We were also seeing a sector shift with financials and energy leading the charge.

 Performance update 11/21